victronenergy/venus/README.md

 another maintenance release is necessary v2.22 is pushed on top; and so forth.

 ```
-# clone, prep and push the venus repo
+# clone & make a branch in the venus repo
 git clone git@github.com:victronenergy/venus.git venus-b2.20
+cd venus-b2.20
 git checkout v2.20
 git checkout -b b2.20

-[
-  Now, modify .gitlab-ci.yml and the configs; see a previous maintenance branch
-  for how that is done.
-]

-git push --set-upstream origin b2.20

 # fetch all the meta repos
 make fetch-all